anthroliz/anthroliz.github.io/readme.md

 Previously, we tried using [jekyllnow]() a jekyll template to build the website.

 Now, we are going hardcore and building it from jekyll directly.
-You may call us hardcore, but we are taking this as an opportunity to learn a little bit about `ruby` as well.
+We are taking this as an opportunity to learn a little bit about `ruby` as well.

 Ruby is a web framework and jekyll is a framework that works directly with github pages.
 So that is nice.